 How much does this bitrate decrease affect a film?

-How much this decrease in bitrate changes “overall quality” will change on a film by film basis.
+If this is likely to be the case, or how much a theoretical decrease changes “overall quality” will vary on a film by film basis (and may be a non issue).
 In practice films are never recorded at maximum bitrate for their whole duration.
-DCPs use advanced compression so that each shot of a film only uses as much data as it needs until the change in “quality” is not perceptible.
-But whatever bitrate a 4K DCP uses for a scene means 1/4 of that rate will be used if played back on a 2K projector.
-That’s a significant bitrate difference.
+DCPs use advanced compression so that each shot of a film only uses as much data as it needs until the change in “quality” is not perceptible (or master compression may happen during the post-production work-flow which makes high bitrates unnecessary).

-For this reason, and because 2K projectors are still the vast maority of all cinema screens worldwide, many filmmakers and distributors with 4K masters choose to make separate 4K and 2K DCPs.
+But because 2K projectors are still the vast majority of all cinema screens worldwide, many filmmakers and distributors with 4K masters choose to make separate 4K and 2K DCPs.
 They can even both be put on the same drive, so each theatre can choose the version best suited to their particular venue.
-Other filmmakers are happy only making one version of the DCP (either 4K or 2K) depending on their particular film or exhibition plans.
+Other filmmakers are happy only making one version of the DCP (either 4K or 2K) to limit costs and depending on their particular specific film or exhibition plans.

 Helping guide filmmakers through the options for their DCP resolutions is only one way a good DCP facility can help make sure films look their best on the big screen.
 If you think the team at theDCPmaster.com can help you – don’t hesitate to get in touch!’

 Are you an independent filmmaker, distributor, or festival looking for professional, indie-friendly, DCP services?
 Visit TheDCPMaster.com to see what we can do for you!